 .anything two-wheels, travel, food, beauty, fashion and my personal musings.

 As motorcyclists, we all relate to how therapeutic it is to get onto a bike, get out on the open road and maybe, conquer a few twisties while we’re at it.
-This therapy washes away the stress of bad days, and can be quite soul-cleansing – which is truly rejuvenating.
+This therapy washes away the stress of bad days, and is rather soul-cleansing.
 I suppose that’s one of the reasons why bikers ride and some even enjoy taking a longer route to their destination.
 This trip, we rode two-up on a 2013 Triumph Tiger 800 ABS.

 Couple motorcycle therapy with nature, and no mobile phone distractions, and you probably get an idea how much my partner and I enjoyed our recent glamping (shorthand for glamorous camping; luxury camping) experience in Bentong, Pahang.